Skip to content

 Knowing that certain foods cause inflammation, does it not stand to reason to assume that certain foods can have neural anti-inflammatory effects?

-green tea leaf L-Theanine
+Mental Processing Speed: green tea leaf L-Theanine

 L-theanine is an amino acid found in green and black tea, and a trial published in Pharmacology, Biochemistry, and Behavior concluded that it helps lower the body’s stress response to stressful cognitive tasks [1].
 In other words, it may be able to help chill you out when you’re working on something frustrating.
 This calming effect could help to balance caffeine’s stimulant properties.

-A study in Biological Psychology looked at the effects of caffeine and L-theanine in isolation and in combination, discovering that the two compounds together boosted cognitive speed, memory, and alertness better than when either nutrient was taken alone [2].
+A study in Biological Psychology looked at the effects of caffeine and L-theanine in isolation and combination, discovering that the two compounds together boosted cognitive speed, memory, and alertness better than when either nutrient was taken alone [2].
 Another study in Nutritional Neuroscience noted that while caffeine by itself boosts alertness when teamed with L-theanine, it helped promote speed and accuracy on attention-switching tasks and reduced susceptibility to distraction [3].
 The researchers also noted that L-theanine might help attenuate the spikes in blood pressure associated with caffeine use.
 This doesn’t necessarily mean it can counter the jittery and restless feelings that often accompany caffeine, but L-theanine seems to help you harness caffeine’s stimulatory effects, leaving you feeling alert but not overly revved up.

 If ruthless focus is a topic of interest to you that you would like to explore further, I wrote an article on mastering flow.
 Not everything I write or say is useful.
-This one, however, I would class as top 5 in anyone’s Swiss army knife of skills.
+This one, however, I would classify as top 5 in anyone’s Swiss army knife of skills.

 L-theanine is available as a supplement in universal formulations like Maximum Mind for example, but if you want to keep it simple and stick to coffee, at least get the dosing right, which can minimize the risk of caffeine’s side effects.
 The sweet spot for caffeine appears to be between two and three milligrams per kilogram (2.2 pounds) of body weight a day.
 This is a level that provides most of the benefits while limiting the drawbacks of excessive caffeine intake, like restlessness, anxiety, and inability to focus.

-Another natural ingredient worth experimenting with is Huperzia Serrata that contains the very interesting compound huperzine A. It’s been shown to help people with cognitive deficits, potentially by way of regulating oxidative stress and supporting nerve growth factors and receptors [4].
+Another natural ingredient worth experimenting with is Huperzia Serrata which contains the very interesting compound huperzine A. It’s been shown to help people with cognitive deficits, potentially by way of regulating oxidative stress and supporting nerve growth factors and receptors [4].
 It also acts to help promote acetylcholine concentrations, allowing for neuron communication [5].
 Lastly, Lion’s Mane Mushroom has been shown to do that which we used to think was impossible: create new brain cells in healthy adults.
 Needless to say, what multiplying brain (a process called neurogenesis) cells do.

 Note: there’s an effective dose of L-theanine from organic green tea leaf extract in each dose of Maximum Mind.

-Read more about L-theanine on the Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.
+Read more about L-theanine on Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.

 The Lost Art of Superior Mental Processing Speed